 "Well maybe it should have, but seriously, Mae.
 What is going on?"

-My hair formed a curtain over my face, I liked when that happened.
+I wished that my hair could form a curtain over my face, I liked when that happened.
 Usually it keeps me from having to control my face emotions.
 I hate when my face emotions show.
+Unfortunately now I couldn't.

-"I thought it would be nice to have everyone together," I explain.
+"I thought it would be nice to have everyone together," I explained.

 "How could that possibly be nice?"